 KOLKATA BASED BAUL (QUARTET): Simon also expands the Kolkata based Baul trio with the outstanding singer Farida Yesmin, from Kushtia, Bangladesh, who first joined Svara-Kanti in their debut at the Dhaka international Folk Fest in 2016, before featuring in their latest album Trikala.
 Farida is one of the very greatest singers from the East Bengal tradition, and in adding her to his vision for the form, Simon unties Bengal again in one remarkable ensemble.
 The quartet will be making its UK debut in March 2020, taking it's unique take on the Baul tradition to many new audiences across the country.

 CHENNAI BASED CARNATIC (QUARTET): the (until now) completely unexplored combination of classical and Carnatic percussion ensemble creates such a wonderfully unique and complementary sound that one would assume they were separated at birth, not from two radically different traditions and aesthetics.
 The Carnatic influence on Simon's music has been profound and he considers it a tradition remarkably analogous to his own natural rhythmic inclinations and a major reason for the freedom to express through rhythm he now feels.
 In Neyveli B. Venkatesh (mridangam), K.V.
 Gopalakrishnan (kanjira) and N Guruprasad (ghatam), three luminaries of Carnatic percussion, Simon found the perfect foil for his explorations.

 UK/PUNJAB (QUARTET or QUINTET): both the Rakshasa and Trikala albums each feature three of Simon's radical reimagings of classic Punjabi folk songs.
 Ignoring the last 30 years or so of Punjabi music history, he goes back to the roots and offers a new vision extending the form with flights of instrumental hyper-interactivity, a web of dramatic harmonic shifts in guitar and strings and often manic intensity, all for virtuoso performers from India and the UK.
 Trikala features performances by two great singers, Afsana Khan from Bhatinda, Punjab, and UK based Japjit Kaur, with the nucleus of Jacqueline Shave (violin) and Sukhvinder Singh "Pinky", also often including Justyna Jablsonka (cello).
-The quartet with Afsana will be making its UK debut at Celtic Connections on Feb 1 2020.
+Working with the next generation of Punjabi folk singers will be a major pillar of the group's work moving forward.